Victor-Jung/Deeploy/Tutorials/SoCDAML.md

 In terms of memories, we have:
 - L3: An off-chip RAM (not shown on the block diagram) of 16MB capacity.
 The L3 has its own DMA that can transfer data to L2.
-- Weight Memory: An SRAM/MRAM-based *Weight Memory* to store constants with a direct link to the NPU.
+- Neural Memory Subsystem (NMS): An SRAM/MRAM-based *Weight Memory* to store constants with a direct link to the NPU.
 - L2: An on-chip SRAM-based L2 memory of 2MB.
 - L1: A TCDM memory of size 256KB.